Expungements in Columbus, Ohio

 How to File for an Expungement in Ohio

-At the Koffel Law Firm, we understand that legal procedures can be tedious and intimidating.
+At Koffel Brininger Nesbitt, we understand that legal procedures can be tedious and intimidating.
 If you've been convicted of a crime and want to have your record expunged, talk to an attorney from our firm today.We can help you file the necessary paper work.
 In order for a judge to seal your record, you must complete the following steps:

 - Get a copy of your Judgment Order of Your Conviction(s)